MelodyNwaonusuru/Hospital_Project/README.md

 Key Findings

-1. Patients in their 30s represent the largest and most profitable demographic, accounting for 39 patients and $63K in total profit, significantly outperforming all other age groups.
+1. 20s patients generate the highest average revenue ($1,264) despite being the smallest group (8 patients).
+Young patients with fewer visits generating the highest average revenue likely indicate high-cost acute or diagnostic procedures (e.g., imaging, injury treatment).
+This is unsustainable as a core revenue driver; these are episodic, not recurring visits.
+The 30s cohort at $1,245 average with 39 patients is a far more reliable revenue anchor.

-2. Female patients (47) outnumber male patients (39), yet both genders contribute comparably to overall revenue, suggesting gender does not significantly influence patient spending patterns.
+2. Harper Young generated the highest patient profit at $5.07K with a 30.43% margin, which is broadly aligned with the hospital’s average margin.
+The top five patients (Harper Young through Mia Adams) contributed approximately 22% of total profit despite representing only 5.8% of the patient population.
+This concentration suggests that a small group of patients contributes disproportionately to profitability.

-3. Harper Young ranks as the most profitable patient, generating $5.07K in total profit at a 30.43% margin, with the top 5 patients by profit all maintaining consistent margins above 30%.
+3. John Doe and Olivia Anderson recorded year-over-year revenue growth of 50% and 66.85%, respectively, indicating increased utilization of hospital services.
+This trend may reflect greater healthcare needs, more frequent visits, or expanded use of specialized services.

-4. Patients in their 50s generate the lowest average revenue of $1,064 per patient, indicating reduced procedure engagement among older demographics compared to younger age groups.
+4. Patients in their 50s generated the lowest average revenue per patient ($1,064), despite older age groups often being associated with higher healthcare utilization.
+This may reflect the relatively small cohort size (8 patients) or differences in the types of services received.

-5. Average revenue per patient stands at $3,181 across 86 total patients, with 230 total transactions recorded, suggesting that most patients underwent multiple procedures during their time at the hospital.
+5. The clustering of patient profit margins around 30–32% suggests a largely uniform margin structure, potentially driven by standardized pricing or reimbursement arrangements.
+This may warrant further review to determine whether higher-complexity cases are adequately differentiated in revenue allocation.

 <img width="1149" height="711" alt="WhatsApp Image 2026-05-06 at 11 35 00 (1)" src="https://github.com/user-attachments/assets/e8d6c6d0-a0e5-4aff-9da9-617a89908d73" />